-- H5A.8.1 The Premier Gateway Scoped Subwatershed Study was undertaken in conjunction with preparation of this Secondary Plan in order to characterize the terrestrial and aquatic ecology, stream systems and surface water and groundwater resources, refine the Natural Heritage System, assist with development of the land use plan, determine the impacts from development and address the associated requirements and opportunities for mitigation and management.
+- H5.8.1 The Premier Gateway Scoped Subwatershed Study was undertaken in conjunction with preparation of this Secondary Plan in order to characterize the terrestrial and aquatic ecology, stream systems and surface water and groundwater resources, refine the Natural Heritage System, assist with development of the land use plan, determine the impacts from development and address the associated requirements and opportunities for mitigation and management.
 All new development in the Secondary Plan area will generally comply with the recommendations of the Premier Gateway Scoped Subwatershed Study.
-No amendments to the Secondary Plan will be required to implement the recommendations of the Premier Gateway Scoped Subwatershed Study. - H5A.8.2 A Subwatershed Impact Study will be required in support of a complete development application.
+No amendments to the Secondary Plan will be required to implement the recommendations of the Premier Gateway Scoped Subwatershed Study. - H5.8.2 A Subwatershed Impact Study will be required in support of a complete development application.
 The goal of the Subwatershed Impact Study will be to achieve a greater level of detail in the integration of land use, servicing, stormwater management and the Natural Heritage System.
-The study area for the Subwatershed Impact Study should be based on subcatchment areas but could be modified or consolidated subject to the approval of the Town, in consultation with Conservation Halton and the Region of Halton. - H5A.8.3 Greater detail regarding the matters to be addressed by the Subwatershed Impact Studies is outlined in Appendix A and should be incorporated into the Terms of Reference for the Subwatershed Impact Study.
+The study area for the Subwatershed Impact Study should be based on subcatchment areas but could be modified or consolidated subject to the approval of the Town, in consultation with Conservation Halton and the Region of Halton. - H5.8.3 Greater detail regarding the matters to be addressed by the Subwatershed Impact Studies is outlined in Appendix A and should be incorporated into the Terms of Reference for the Subwatershed Impact Study.
 The Terms of Reference will be refined on an individual basis and subject to the approval of the Town, in consultation with Conservation Halton and the Region of Halton.

-H5A.9 TRANSPORTATION
+H5.9.
+TRANSPORTATION

-The Secondary Plan area will provide an integrated, holistic, multi-modal transportation network that is well connected to other lands within the Premier Gateway Employment area, and provides easy access to major population areas within the Town as well as key transportation corridors.
-The transportation system is based on the work undertaken through the Secondary Plan Study process including the Premier Gateway West Scoped Area Transportation Study (ATS) Interim Report.
-The Premier Gateway West Scoped ATS was initiated to identify the local, Regional and Provincial transportation network improvements required to serve both the Premier Gateway Phase 1B Employment Area Secondary Plan and other proposed development outside of the Secondary Plan area.
-An interim report has been completed that addresses development of lands within the secondary plan area.
-As part of the final Premier Gateway West Scoped ATS, the intersection of Steeles Avenue and Trafalgar Road will be reviewed along with other options to provide relief to this intersection.
-All future development will be tied to the provision of required infrastructure improvements.
+The Secondary Plan area will provide an integrated, multi-modal transportation network that is well connected to other lands within the Premier Gateway Employment area, and provides easy access to major population areas within the Town as well as key transportation corridors.
 The Transportation policies of Section F6 of this Plan are applicable to the Secondary Plan area and in addition, the following policies apply:

-H5A.9.1 Road Network
+H5.9.1 Road Network